CQuinn93/f2t/README.md

 ### Repo Structure
-In general, this is the structure of branches in this project:
+In general, the below shows the structure of branches in this project with a brief description of their purpose.
+Some exceptions exists.
  * `master` represents code in production.
    * `uat` represents completed tasks/issues/feature ready for UAT.
      * All other branches represent tasks, issues, or features.